hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws-v2/12-private-module-registry/assignment.md

 }
 </style>

-In this challenge you'll learn to use the Private Module Registry, which allows you to store and version re-usable modules of Terraform code.
+In this challenge you'll learn to use the Terraform Private Registry, which allows you to store and version re-usable modules of Terraform code.

 1- Terraform Registry
 ===